PanicStation.org

 Scope note

-This is first-step guidance to stabilise the situation and avoid damage.
-Persistent pressure loss, leaks, or repeated lockouts usually need a qualified engineer to diagnose safely.
+These are first steps only, to stabilise the situation and avoid unsafe actions.
+Repeated pressure loss, visible leaks, overpressure, error codes, or repeated lockouts usually need a qualified engineer to diagnose safely.

 Important note

-This guide is general information, not professional advice.
-Boiler designs vary.
-If anything feels unsafe or unclear, leave the boiler off and contact a qualified professional.
+This guide is general information, not legal, medical, financial, therapeutic, engineering, or other professional advice.
+Boiler designs vary; if anything feels unsafe, unclear, or outside the normal user controls, leave the boiler off and contact a qualified professional.

 Additional Resources